Category Archives: Sônia Braga

 Grade: B+

-1985 was not the best year for film nor was much of the 1980s, as I think about it, but unique standouts do exist and Kiss of the Spider Woman is an unusual and artistic film.
+1985 was not the best year for film, nor was much of the 1980s, as I think about it, but there are unique standouts, and Kiss of the Spider Woman is an unusual and artistic film.

-Complete opposites, they form an unlikely bond, centering on friendship, but also skirting toward romance, flirtation, and at times, love.
+Complete opposites, they form an unlikely bond centered on friendship but also skirting toward romance, flirtation, and, at times, love.

-The other man, Valentin Arregui, is a liberal, political activist, who has been beaten, tortured, and interrogated due to his revolutionary-leaning politics.
-He has a rough, macho edge to him.
+The other man, Valentin Arregui, is a liberal political activist who has been beaten, tortured, and interrogated due to his revolutionary-leaning politics.
+He has a rough, macho edge.

-On the surface, the two men have nothing in common, but due to proximity, forge a close bond and mutual respect as their lives pre-imprisonment are explained to each other as well as to the audience.
+On the surface, the two men have nothing in common, but due to their proximity, they forge a close bond and mutual respect as their pre-imprisonment lives are explained to each other and to the audience.

 The true strength of this film is the performance, very against type, of William Hurt- the best performance of his career by a mile.
-He completely embodies the character of Luis in his effeminacy, yearning, pain, and obsession with escaping reality through film.
+He completely embodies Luis’s character in his effeminacy, yearning, pain, and obsession with escaping reality through film.

-As Luis begins falling in love with Valentin, and one is seemingly double-crossed by the other, it leads to a test of courage and dedication to each other.
+As Luis begins falling in love with Valentin, and one seems to be double-crossed by the other, this leads to a test of courage and dedication to each other.

 The ending of the film is a sad one, dark, yet thought-provoking, and shows love, tenderness, and bravery.

-My only negative from Kiss of the Spider Woman (1985) is at moments, using the flashback series or through the film that Luis explains, it is tough to follow and surmise what is exactly going on in the story, but the performances of Hurt and Julia, and the chemistry between them, are the films major strengths.
+My only negative about Kiss of the Spider Woman (1985) is that, at times, with the flashback structure or through Luis’s narration, it is tough to follow and figure out exactly what is going on in the story.
+Still, the performances of Hurt and Julia, and the chemistry between them, are the film’s major strengths.

 Oscar Nominations: 1 win-Best Picture, Best Director-Hector Babenco, Best Actor-William Hurt (won), Best Screenplay Based on Material from Another Medium